TaTo30/vue-pdf/docs/guide/slots.md

 ## loading: default

-Slot to display when page is rendering
+Content to display when page is rendering

 ```vue
 <template>